MikeXander/Dolphin-Lua-Core/Readme.md

 -- Button: One of the following strings:
 --     "A", "B", "X", "Y", "Z", "L", "ZL", "R", "ZR", "Start", "UP" or "D-Up", "DOWN" or "D-Down", "LEFT" or "D-Left", "RIGHT" or "D-Right", "C", "+", "-", "HOME", "1", "2"
 -- If the controller doesn't have the specified button, or button is any other string, the function call will simply be ignored.
--- For GameCube Controllers, "L" and "R" set the shoulder buttons to the maximum value of 255.
+-- For GCCs and classic controllers, "L" and "R" set the shoulder buttons to the maximum value (255 and 31 respectively).

 function ReleaseButton(Button, ControllerID) end